graphql-java-generator/graphql-maven-plugin-project/README.md

 # Note for contributors

+## Branches

+Since 01 may 2023, the default branch is the `master_2.x` branch.
+It contains all the changes done for the 2.0 version.
+This branch

+The historical branch has been renamed from `master` to `master_1.x` branch.
+This branch is used only for the 1.x maintenance, that is: only major and security issues.

+## Project organization

 All the plugin logic is stored in the [graphql-maven-plugin-project](https://github.com/graphql-java-generator/graphql-maven-plugin-project) project.

 The [Maven plugin](https://github.com/graphql-java-generator/graphql-maven-plugin-project) and the [Gradle plugin](https://github.com/graphql-java-generator/graphql-gradle-plugin-project) are just wrapper for the plugin logic, available in the __graphql-maven-plugin-logic__ module of the maven project.